libreai/neural-painters-x/README.md

 > To overcome these known GANs limitations and to speed up the Neural Painter training process, we leveraged the power of Transfer Learning

 **Transfer learning** is a very useful technique in Machine Learning, e.g., the ImageNet models trained as classifiers, are largely used as powerful image feature extractors, in NLP, word embeddings, learned unsupervised or with minimal supervision (e.g., trying to predict words in the same context), have been very useful as representations of words in more complex language models.
-In Recommender Systems, representations of items (e.g., book, movie, song) or users can be learned via Collaborative Filtering and then used them to not only for personalized ranking, but also for adaptive user interfaces.
+In Recommender Systems, representations of items (e.g., book, movie, song) or users can be learned via Collaborative Filtering and then use them not only for personalized ranking, but also for adaptive user interfaces.
 The fundamental idea, is to learn a model or feature representation on a task, and then transfer that knowledge to another related task, without the need to start from scratch, and only do some fine-tuning to adapt the model or representation parameters on that task.

 More precisely, since GANs main components are the Generator and Critic the idea is to pre-train them independently, that is in a non-adversarial manner, and do transfer learning by hooking them together after pre-training and proceed with the adversarial training, i.e., GAN mode.
 This process has shown to produce remarkable results [2] and is the one we follow here.